cooperativa-tech/minhocovid19/README.md

 A friendly reminder that we have `eslint` and `stylelint` set up for linting and styling both Javascript and CSS code respectively.
 Please, be respectful of them :)

+### CMS

+All of our text is present on the file based CMS (powered by Forestry).
+All of the files are in the `cms` directory.
+Access them as you would access regular files from any Javascript based app.

+For now, every piece of content (text, descriptions, meta stuff) is there, so non technical people can edit it as they see fit.

 ## Testing

 We don't have testing for this website, but we run static analysis on our code, as we mentioned already.
 Just do it with `bin/lint`.